Juggernaut9434/BasicLogin/Cy-Framework.md

 There is no need to wait or put waits in the program

 Instead of state, we use closures like `cy.get('elem').then( () => {});`
+but if we can use App Actions (using the javascript and API to our advantage) to accomplish a state.

 ## Discussion